aircraft721/PublicDocs/product-feed-full-public.md

 Theoretically, you can have infinite number of levels.
 However, please consult your Integration Engineer on best practices on the product hierarchy required by Olapic.

-Note that we do not want any "size" specific product nodes unless it is a business requirement for the project.
+**[!]
+Important Note:** we do not want any "size" specific product nodes unless it is a business requirement for the integration.

 ## Validating your feed